Abundant number: Related concepts

 If p = (p_{1}, ..., p_{n}) is a list of primes, then p is termed abundant if some integer composed only of primes in p is abundant.
-A necessary and sufficient condition for this is that the product of p_{i}/(p_{i} − 1) be > 2.
+A necessary and sufficient condition for this is that the product of the numbers $\frac{p_k}{p_k - 1}$ be larger than 2.

+A number n for which the sum of its divisors (including itself) is greater than the sum of the divisors of any smaller natural number is called a highly abundant number.

+An abundant number which is not a semiperfect number is called a weird number.
+An abundant number with abundance 1 is called a quasiperfect number; it is not known whether any quasiperfect numbers exist.